CaioSalgado1995/pill-challenge/README.md

 - the frontend project `pmedicine-front` (Designed with React basic project)

 ## Run with Docker
-(WIP) To run with docker, use the following commands
+To run with docker, use the following commands at the root folder
 ```
 docker-compose build
 docker-compose up